 This original will help scholars to explore the history of fifteen major commodities and to examine the ways that these have changed the world.

-JSTOR Global Plants offers access to botanical resources from dozens of herbaria, libraries, museums and other research institutions.
-The database includes plant type specimens from herbaria around the world, scientific research articles and correspondence dating back hundreds of years, and full-text books and reference works on botany.
+Offers access to botanical resources from dozens of herbaria, libraries, museums and other research institutions.
+Includes plant type specimens, scientific research articles, books and reference works, and correspondence dating back hundreds of years.

 Collects many of the working notebooks, verse manuscripts, correspondence, diaries and personal journals of prominent writers including William Wordsworth and his contemporaries.